 I definitely exercise my RV generator!

 Some RVers don't like propane generators because they worry about gas leaks and fire danger.
-I have my Rv and its LP system inspected each year and this is not a concern for me.
+I have my RV and its LP system inspected each year, and this is not a concern for me.

 TIP: CLICK HERE for an article I did on Diesel vs Gas vs Propane RV Generators

 But the big reason I have a propane generator is that I swear it is quieter than gas or diesel units.
-I haven't measured the noise with a decibel meter so I'm relying only on my perception.
+I haven't measured the noise with a decibel meter, so I'm relying only on my perception.
 But to me, it's quieter.
-And that's a big benefit in my thinking because there are times when we are boondocking in the summer and it is so hot that I need to run the air conditioner.

 Trying to sleep with a noisy air conditioner is hard enough.
 A loud generator makes it doubly hard.
 Our propane generator makes the noise of the AC and the generator at least tolerable.

-But for me, in this digital age, I schedule my monthly generator exercise on my iPhone, which in turn shows up on my calendar, my monthly to-do list, and my Apple watch.
-There's no escaping the reminder.
+Put it on a calendar if you're a paper person.
+But for me, in this digital age, I schedule my monthly generator exercise on my iPhone.
+It, in turn, shows up on my calendar, my monthly to-do list, and my Apple watch.

-There's always a project to do with our RV's right?
+There's always a project to do with our RVs, right?

 So, if you haven't been doing so, start now.
 Let your RV generator get some regular exercise.

-2 Responses to “IMPORTANT: Why you need to Exercise an RV Generator [FAQ]”
+2 Responses to “IMPORTANT: Why You Need to Exercise an RV Generator [FAQ]”

 Comments are closed.